Yannets Levi: Theater

 In December 2017 the play "Uncle Leo's Adventures with Ragepunch the Witch" by Levi premiered in Habima, Israel's national Theatre.

 In February 2016 a play in Arabic, based on the first book of Uncle Leo's Adventures book series, premiered in Elmina - Multicultural Theater for Children and Youth, Jaffa, Israel.
 Directed by Norman Issa, the play, titled "Amu Osama" (Uncle Leo), was written by Levi who knows Arabic.
 Levi said that the play is "a dream come true.
 In such crazy days, when hatred and segregation dominate our lives, I'm glad there's an Uncle Leo play in Arabic that makes children laugh.
 This laughter is the sound of sanity."

 Since 2014 an Uncle Leo's Adventures' reading play produce by LiStOVáNí Theatre is on tour in the Czech Republic.
 It was directed and performed by Lukáš Hejlík and Alan Novotný.

 In March 2019 Yannets Levi's Adventures, a musical comedy show created and performed by Levi, premiered in Israel.
 In this show Levi is joined by actor Ben Perry.
 Levi meets on stage the main popular characters from his children's books with whom he interacts and sings songs.

 Television

 Levi hosts a talk show on Channel 2 and the Israeli Educational Television.
 Based upon his talks with pupils, in this show, he discusses children's and Middle Grade literature with young readers.

-Together with Reshef Levi and Tomer Shani Levi is co-creator and co-writer of Carthago, a TV series that tells about a British detention camp in East Africa in 1940's.
+Together with Reshef Levi (his brother) and Tomer Shani Levi is co-creator and co-writer of Carthago, a TV series that tells about a British detention camp in East Africa in 1940's.
 It's a mostly English speaking international co-production that will be broadcast on Kan11 channel of the Israeli Public Broadcasting Corporation.

 As a script writer he wrote for a variety of drama and documentary TV series in Israel.